Short on time? Here’s how to remove the Ytmp3.cc virus:

 Your antivirus will now give you the option to delete all the infected files that it has found and placed into quarantine.
 More technical users might want to look through the list of quarantined files to check for any false positives before deleting.
 But this isn’t a necessary step, and less technical users can just trust the antivirus to do its job — if a file is flagged as malware by a reliable antivirus like Norton, you probably don’t want it on your computer.

 After you’ve removed any compromised files from your system, it’s a good idea to restart your computer.

 After you restart your device, run a second full disk scan to ensure your antivirus has removed all traces of malware.
-This may not take as long during the second scan — many antiviruses, including Norton, remember which files they have already scanned and can analyze your disk much more rapidly after the first full disk scan.
+Hopefully it should be a quicker process second time around — many antiviruses, like Norton, can remember the files they’ve scanned before so subsequent scans don’t need to start from scratch.